awsdocs/amazon-kendra-developer-guide/doc_source/API_ListDataSources.md

 The following data is returned in JSON format by the service\.

  ** [NextToken](#API_ListDataSources_ResponseSyntax) **   <a name="Kendra-ListDataSources-response-NextToken"></a>
-If the response is truncated, Amazon Kendra returns this token that you can use in the subsequent request to retrieve the next set of data sources\.
+If the response is truncated, Amazon Kendra returns this token that you can use in the subsequent request to retrieve the next set of data source connectors\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 800\.

  ** [SummaryItems](#API_ListDataSources_ResponseSyntax) **   <a name="Kendra-ListDataSources-response-SummaryItems"></a>
-An array of summary information for one or more data sources\.
+An array of summary information for one or more data source connector\.
 Type: Array of [DataSourceSummary](API_DataSourceSummary.md) objects

 ## Errors<a name="API_ListDataSources_Errors"></a>